PagerDuty for Workflows

 To use PagerDuty workflow actions, you first need to install the PagerDuty for Workflows app from Dynatrace Hub.

-- In Dynatrace Hub , search for PagerDuty for Workflows.
+- In Dynatrace Hub , select PagerDuty for Workflows.

 - Select the PagerDuty for Workflows app and select Install.